Like strong i's, the S is people oriented. But D's drive S's crazy and vice versa! Why?

 The Universal Language ÔDISC, A Reference Manual, 1993, Target Training International, Ltd.

-DiSC® Classic 2.0 Online Profile, Inscape Publishing, Minneapolis, MN
+DiSC® Classic 2.0 Online Profile, Inscape Publishing,

 ProStar Coach, Performance Support Systems, Inc. Newport News, VA